Fried chicken vs $13: Apple, Qualcomm explain claims to jury as trial opens

 A jury of three women and six men will hear the case over five weeks in the San Diego federal courtroom of Judge Gonzalo Curiel.
 On Tuesday, attorneys sought to cut through the technological complexity and frame key elements of the case in terms the jury could understand.

-Apple has objected to a practise that it calls “no licence, no chips” under which Qualcomm will not sell chips to a company that has not signed a patent licence agreement.
+Apple has objected to a practice that it calls “no license, no chips” under which Qualcomm will not sell chips to a company that has not signed a patent license agreement.

 Apple attorney Ruffin Cordell likened Qualcomm’s policy to a Kentucky Fried Chicken restaurant that refuses to sell a bucket of chicken to customers.

 “You first have to go over to this different counter, KFL - Kentucky Fried Licensing,” Cordell said.
-“You have to go pay that ‘eating licence’ fee before they’ll sell you any chicken.”
+“You have to go pay that ‘eating license’ fee before they’ll sell you any chicken.”

 For its part, Qualcomm alleged that Apple bullied its contract manufacturers into choking off royalty payments to Qualcomm.
 Qualcomm had been doing business with those factories long before the iPhone, Qualcomm said.